opensource-spraakherkenning-nl/eng_ASR/README.md

 # eng_ASR
 English Automatic Speech Recognition Webservice

-This webservice uses the English code-switching automatic speech recognition system developed at the University of Twente.
+This webservice uses the English automatic speech recognition engine developed at the University of Twente.